 Our country is in the midst of an unprecedented gas drilling rush—brought on by a controversial technology called hydraulic fracturing or "fracking."

 Here's what you can do to help protect our air and water:

 Drillers Need To Clean Up Their Act:

 [ U.S. Residents Only ] Thanks to exemptions from our bedrock environmental laws, oil and gas drilling operations don't have to follow the same rules as everyone else.
-Two bills introduced in Congress would change this.
+Three bills introduced in Congress would change this.

 New York Isn't Ready For Fracking:

 [ U.S. Residents Only ] If New York takes a tough stance on fracking, it will send a strong message that the tides are turning against dirty energy.
 Join the movement today!